LeNPaul/portfolio-jekyll-theme/projects/proj-8.md

 ##### Konow, D. *Bang Your Head: The Rise and Fall of Heavy Metal*, 2002.
 ##### Konow, D. LA Weekly: Drummer Gene Hohlan Was Just 18 When He Recorded an '80s Thrash Classic. https://www.laweekly.com/drummer-gene-hoglan-was-just-18-when-he-recorded-an-80s-thrash-classic/, 2017.
 ##### Lombardo, D. Loudwire: Dave Lombardo - Wikipedia: Fact or Fiction? https://www.youtube.com/watch?v=LKppPspVNDs, 2015.
 ##### Mengerink, M.A.
 Hitler, the Holocaust, and Heavy Metal Music: Holocaust Memory and Representation in the Heavy Metal Subculture, 1980-Present.
 In S.T.
-Horsfall, J.-M. Meij, and M. Probtsfield, ed. *Music Sociology: Examining the Role of Music in Social Life*, (unknown), 2013.
+Horsfall, J.-M. Meij, and M. Probtsfield, ed. *Music Sociology: Examining the Role of Music in Social Life*, 2013.
 ##### Moore, R. *Sells Like Teen Spirit: Music, Youth Culture, and Social Crisis*, 2010.
 ##### Neilson, T. Where Myth and Metal Collide: Finnish Folk Metal.
 In S.A.
 Wilson, ed. *Music at the Extremes: Essays on Sounds Outside the Mainstream*, 2015.
 ##### Nielson, E. Paragraph on Metal on Trial. *Rap on Trial: Race, Lyrics, and Guilt in America*, 2019.